litho9/litho9.github.io/docs/scripts/zzz-char-export.md

 os.chdir(r"C:\Users\urmom\Documents\create\mod\zzmi\Mods\MyCharacterMod")
 zzz_char_export("MyCharacterMod", bpy.context.selected_objects)
 ```
 With `os.chdir` we can change the current directory we're in, so the generated files get created directly in the mod folder.
-This makes testing really fast, as we can run the script, hit f10, and already see any changes in game.
+This makes testing really fast, as we can run the script, hit f10, and already see any changes in-game.

 In this example, the function takes the selected objects listed alphabetically, but you can specify any objects in any order creating an array.

 ## TL;DR
 Just specify the mod folder and run the script, and you `.buf` files will be created.
 If it doesn't work you have two options:
-* Curl in the floor and cry miserably.
+* Curl on the floor and cry miserably.
 * Read the damn thing.